rosettatype/design-regression/_posts/2021-02-05-elements-of-multi-script-typography-part-1.md

 ## Known unknowns

 <aside>
-<p><strong>3:</strong> As one should not assume that a person who can speak a language is also literate in the language, it is not a given that a designer literate in a language is competent in designing for it.
+<p><span class="sidenotemark">3</span> As one should not assume that a person who can speak a language is also literate in the language, it is not a given that a designer literate in a language is competent in designing for it.
 On the contrary, there are cases where designers who could not use a language, achieved a high-degree of competence. [reference]</p>
 </aside>

 When working with multiple languages, some of them will be unfamiliar to the designer.
 A sensitive approach is critical as an unattended lack of typographic expertise with a language can lead to anything from a disheartening reading experience, rejection, frustration, to backlash, or publishers’ embarrassment in front of the readers. [illustrate with one or two bad examples] Similarly to poorly translated texts, poorly typeset texts can raise negative connotations and cause confusion.